Ways to Experience the Toronto International Film Festival (TIFF)

-What to do after just catching sight of your favourite celeb?
-Why not sit down with something tasty and dish over all the details with your friends.
-The TIFF Bell Lightbox is home to several delicious culinary experiences, including the contemporary seafood-focused LUMA and the more casual The O&B Canteen.
-The Canteen is the perfect place to take a seat and discuss the movies in the festival or to grab a snack and go to enjoy while waiting for your next star sighting.
+TIFF Bell Lightbox also has several delicious culinary experiences, including the contemporary seafood-focused LUMA and the more casual The O&B Canteen.
+The Canteen is the perfect place to take a seat and discuss the movies in the festival or to grab a snack to-go while waiting for your next star sighting.
 All of O&B Canteen’s chef-prepared offerings use fresh ingredients.
-Our pick?
-The delicious butter tarts, made in O&B’s artisan bakery.
+Try the delicious butter tarts, made in O&B’s artisan bakery.

-Experiencing a real-life world-class film festival is something worth documenting!
-Luckily, there’s the perfect spot where you can grab a memorable memento to commemorate the event.
-The TIFF Bell Lightbox gift shop has some fun, original memorabilia, which are a great way to commemorate your visit to TIFF or bring something home to friends or family to make them wish they had been, too.
-Another handy TIFF secret?
-During a quick wander along King Street, you’re sure to come across free samples or goodies from different Toronto International Film Festival sponsors.
-And we can all agree that free souvenirs make the best souvenirs!
+The TIFF Bell Lightbox gift shop has some fun, original memorabilia, which is a great way to commemorate your visit to TIFF or bring something home to friends or family.
+While walking across King Street, you may also come across free samples or goodies from different Toronto International Film Festival sponsors.
+It's easy to agree that free souvenirs make the best souvenirs!

 Five-Star Celebrity Sightings

 Over the years, Toronto has become home to some spectacular, world-renowned five-star hotels, including the Ritz-Carlton, the Shangri-La and the St. Regis.
-During TIFF, these hotels are a sure place to spot a celebrity in town for the festival.
+During TIFF, you may spot a celebrity in town for the festival.
 And don’t be surprised when you see a crowd outside these hotels waiting for a star sighting.
 It’s a common occurrence during the Toronto International Film Festival.
-So if you have the time, why not join in on the fun?
+So, if you have the time, why not join in on the fun?